The aircraft, following a deep clean, has also been given the all-clear by the authorities to return back into service as soon as this is completed.

 Dozens of emergency services personnel are at the scene and passengers were not allowed to leave the tarmac

-Passengers at Manchester Airport were “quarantined” on a Flybe plane for over an hour after a suspected medical incident on board.
+Passengers at Manchester Airport were “quarantined” on a plane for over an hour after a medical incident on board.

-A number of passengers on flight BE3122 from Paris took to social media while they were being held on the plane.
+Many passengers on flight BE3122 from Paris posted on social media while they were quarantined for a possible Ebola virus outbreak that occurred on the plane.

-One photo taken from inside the aircraft showed a number of emergency services vehicles lined up on the tarmac close to the place.
+photos taken from inside the aircraft by passengers showed dozens of emergency services vehicles lined up on the tarmac surrounding the plane.

-Passengers on board claimed someone was “sick” on board and that passengers were quarantined on the flight while a response was coordinated.
+Passengers on board claimed someone was “sick” on board explosive projectile vomiting throughout the plane and that passengers were quarantined on the flight while a Ebola Virus response was coordinated by the department of public health officials.

 It is unclear at this point what happened on board the plane to prompt such a large scale response at the airport.